Information for Job Seekers

 In addition, students can participate in Career Fairs, Workshops, On-Campus Interviews and conduct job and internship searches via Aztec Career Connection.
 To access Aztec Career Connection, use your RedID and WebPortal password.
 Career Services is open daily, and has walk-in hours that students can attend without a prior appointment.

-For questions about the content on this page, contact Maribel Flores, Assistant to the Associate Dean, College of Education, at [email protected] or 619-594-1425.
+For questions about the content on this page, contact Rachel Fine, Assistant to the Senior Associate Dean, College of Education.